 The challenge in the coming years will be to reduce the number of journeys effectuated via individual polluting vehicles, giving priority to clean alternatives and systems capable of managing door-to-door journeys effectively and efficiently.

 Atmospheric pollution is an extremely complex phenomenon determined by multiple factors, including the chemical-physical interactions that occur between substances in the atmosphere as well as the weather-climatic situation.
 In particular, in large urban areas, high concentration levels of certain pollutants are reached, such as atmospheric particulate matter (PM10 and PM2.5, depending on whether the size of the dust is less than 10 micrometres or 2.5 micrometres), ozone (O3) and nitrogen dioxide (NO2) which, due to their toxicity, have a strong impact on human health.

-FS Italiane S.p.A. entered the “leadership” category of the CDP by reaching an “A-” rating.
+In 2021, FS entered the “Management” category of the CDP by reaching a “B” climate change rating.
 CDP is a not-for-profit organisation that runs one of the top global environmental reporting platforms.
-It drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources and protect forests.
-Over 9,600 companies, with more than 50% of the global market capitalisation, disclosed their environmental data via CDP in 2020.
+It encourages companies and governments to reduce their greenhouse gas emissions, safeguard water resources and protect forests.
+Over 9,600 companies disclosed their environmental data via CDP.
 In addition, over 920 cities, states and regions also used the CDP platform.
-FS Italiane S.p.A.’s score brought it above the European, global and sector average and recognised the Group’s ability to report its energy consumption, emissions, actions taken to reduce its environmental impact and adopt adequate governance, strategic planning and climate risk management solutions throughout its entire value chain.
+FS’ score is in line with the European, global and sector average.